 A Power of Attorney is a legal document that allows someone to act on your behalf.

-- An Enduring Power of Attorney remains in effect if the principal becomes incapacitated. can be used to allow your agent to manage all of your affairs.
+- An Enduring Power of Attorney remains in effect if the principal becomes incapacitated and can be used to allow your agent to manage all of your affairs.

 - An Ordinary Power of Attorney is normally active for a period of time until the donor is incapable of acting for themselves.